TomyjBerg/ADLProtProject/README.md

 --------------------------------------------------------------------------------------------------
 ### Objectives

-Aim : Neural Network to classify pairs of  protein surfaces into binding and not binding​ ​
+Aim : Neural Network to classify pairs of  protein surfaces into binding and not binding

 Model: Siamese Graph Convolutional Neural Network​

 ---------------------------------------------------------------------------------------------------